DarienPerez29/100days-of-code-python/projects/Day008/.github/README.md

 # Day 008 project - Caesar cipher

-This is a program to cipher messages using Caesar cipher.
-You only need to enter your message, and you'll receive the encrypted string.
+This is a program to encrypt and decrypt messages using Caesar cipher.
+You can select if you want to *encrypt* or *decrypt* a message, then you enter your message and the shift that you want.
+Finally the program prints your encrypted or decrypted message and ask if you want to run the program again.

+**Try it on Replit [here](https://replit.com/@DarienPerez29/caesar-cipher?embed=1&output=1).**

 ## Challenges